ronnyml/snowplow-wiki/events-and-contexts/Event-dictionary.md

 });
 ```

-» Read more about building your own [event dictionaries](Building-event-dictionaries).
+» Read more about building your own [event dictionaries](Building-event-dictionaries)

 ##Further reading